 Quick Facts: Dropping a Course

-You should use WebAdvisor to drop a course.
+You login to your WebAdvisor account to drop a course.
 When you drop a course using WebAdvisor you may wish to confirm that the course has been removed from your record.
 You can do this by logging out of WebAdvisor, logging back into WebAdvisor, and viewing your schedule.
 If the course you dropped does not appear on your revised schedule the request has been processed.
+(It normally takes about 24 hours for the dropped course to be removed from Courselink.)

 Types of Courses

-Effective FALL 2019 single semester courses may be dropped up until the last class day of the semester in which they are registered.
-Also effective FALL 2019 two-semester courses may be dropped up to the last class day of the second semester.
-Specific dates for a semester are provided in Section III--Schedule of Dates of the current Undergraduate Calendar
+Single semester courses may be dropped up until the last class day of the semester in which they are registered.
+Two-semester courses may be dropped up to the last class day of the second semester.
+Specific dates for a semester are provided in Section III--Schedule of Dates of the current Undergraduate Calendar (This information reflects changes in the course drop policy that came into effect in the Fall 2019 semester.)

 There are also courses that require Instructor Notification to be dropped.
 This requirement must be specified on the course outline and announced in the first class meeting.
 Notification may be required in courses where the student must care for laboratory animals, or where supplies on loan must be returned.